Esha Deol: Personal life

-On 29 June 2012, Esha Deol married Bharat Takhtani in a low-key wedding ceremony at the ISKCON temple in Mumbai.
+On 29 June 2012, Esha Deol married businessman Bharat Takhtani in a low-key wedding ceremony at the ISKCON temple in Mumbai.

 In April 2017, it was announced that the couple was expecting their first child.
-She gave birth to her daughter in October 2017 at Hinduja Hospital in Mumbai and named her Radhya.
-On 10 June 2019, she gave birth to her second daughter, Miraya.
+She gave birth to her daughter on 20 October 2017 at Hinduja Hospital in Mumbai and named her Radhya.
+On 10 June 2019, she gave birth to their second daughter, Miraya.
+On 6 February 2024 Deol and Takhtani announced their separation after 12 years of marriage.